Kwandes/treecreate/README.md

 # Treecreate
 > Website-based service for laser engravings in wood and other materials.

+### Project has been moved

+> The Springboot-thymeleaf version is no longer used by Treecreate.
+Instead we have re-designed the website and developed it again from scratch using Angular and Springboot.
+Check it out [here](https://github.com/treecreate/webstore).

 ### Installation and Deployment

 >The program is docker-compatible and that is the suggested deployment method.